 - We hope to promote mountain culture in all its forms in Haines Junction – outdoor recreation, arts, music, literature, First Nation culture, traditional skills, backcountry safety, science and research, and partnerships with all the entities involved in those.

-Come on out and enjoy our first annual Haines Junction celebration of International Mountain Day in December 2016!!
+Come on out and enjoy our 3rd annual Haines Junction celebration of International Mountain Day on Nov 30-Dec 2, 2018!!